 Research has established RBS programs are effective when used as part of a comprehensive prevention program.

 Currently, Kentucky has no state legislation addressing this issue, though server training is required if licensees have been cited and are requesting a reduction in or suspension of the fine and/or down time.
-Click here to see a list of RBS Ordinances in Kentucky, or to download the Alcohol PES RBS Fact Sheet.
+Click here to see a list of RBS Ordinances in Kentucky.

 For more information on requirements in your community, contact your local municipal government.